 “Do we talk about the problem of disposable plastic in the sea by building a bottle boat?
 And maybe, we’ll go all the way to Venice.”

-Well, this was how our Mal di Plastica project was born.
-It took 8 months of hard work, over 3,000 plastic bottles, an indefinite amount of material collected here and there and…a sea of friends.
+Yes, this is exactly how our idea of Plastic Sickness was born!
+Eight months of intense work, more than 3,000 plastic bottles collected, an indefinite amount of material gathered here and there, and…a sea of friends.

-We met over 1,000 primary school children.
-Thanks to them (and their bottles) our boat floated: three empty plastic bottles in exchange for a splendid aluminum bottle!
-We always managed to snatch a smile from everyone, few believed it.
-A DJ and radio host, a journalist-writer and a Local Police officer; it almost sounded like a joke.
+We met over a thousand elementary school children, and it was because of them (and their bottles) that our boat floated: three empty plastic bottles in exchange for a beautiful aluminum water bottle!
+We always managed to get a smile out of everyone, few believed it.
+A DJ and radio host, a journalist-writer, and a local police officer; it almost sounded like a joke.

-But the dream of these 3 grown children became true and, on June 4th 2019, we set sail from Rimini to Venice on a boat made from 3,000 plastic bottles.
+But the dream of these three grown children came true, and on June 4, 2019, we sailed from Rimini to Venice on a boat made from 3,000 plastic bottles.

-Propulsion: sail, pedal motor- 6HP engine – Solar oven
+Propulsion: sail, pedal-powered motor 6hp – Solar oven

-Structure: hulls composed of wooden cages (recovered from pallets) filled with (fishing) nets full of bottles.
+Structure: hulls composed of wooden cages (recovered from pallets) filled with (fishing) nets filled with bottles.